What Is Steph Curry’s Wife Ayesha Curry’s Ethnicity?

 Curry was born on March 23, 1989, in Ontario, Canada, to parents John and Carol Alexander.
 Her mother is of Jamaican-Chinese descent while her father is of African American and Polish descent.

 Curry has four siblings: Maria, Janiece, Jaz, and Chad.
-When she was 14 her family relocated to Charlotte, North Carolina and that’s where she ended up meeting her future husband.
+Her family relocated to Charlotte, North Carolina when she was a teen and that’s when ended up meeting her future husband.
 However, Curry said that things weren’t easy for her when she first came to the U.S.

 Curry reveals that she had a hard time fitting in when she moved to North Carolina